woodser/monero-ts/docs/developer_guide/web_app_guide.md

 `bash <(curl -sL https://raw.githubusercontent.com/woodser/xmr-sample-app/master/web_template_script.sh)`

-Alternatively, you can [manually download](https://github.com/timetherewere/monero-javascript/raw/include_compressed_template/web_template_script) then run the script.
+Alternatively, you can [manually download](https://raw.githubusercontent.com/woodser/xmr-sample-app/master/web_template_script.sh) the script then run it.

 The script configures a project folder and serves two example web applications on port 9100.
-Open a web browser and navigate to "localhost:9100" for links to the applications:
+Open a web browser and navigate to http://localhost:9100 for links to the applications:
+* "Offline wallet generator" shows off the final result of following this guide.
+To view the complete offline wallet generator code as a functioning web application, see "src/offline_wallet_generator.html" and "src/offline_wallet_generator.js".
 * "Sample code" demonstrates a handful of common monero-javascript operations.
 Open the developer console to see the application's output.
-* "Offline wallet generator" shows off the final result of following this guide.
-To view the complete offline wallet generator code as a functioning web application, see "src/offline_wallet_generator.html" and "src/offline_wallet_generator.js".

 _Note_: In order for the server to reflect changes to source files, you need to stop it by pressing "ctrl-c" in the terminal where the server is running and then rebuild the application and restart the server by typing: `./bin/build_browser_app.sh`.